KANNIBALWEAR/9102-CBF/README.md

 - durable

 Tasks:
-- make mockup shapes and the sculpting
+- make digital mockup shapes and the sculpting
 - test various patterns to accomodate the widest variety of bike frames possible
--
+- make a physical prototype
+- grab a test bike for fitting (the most universal bike)